 In addition to hiking, other popular activities include mountain biking, fishing, bird watching, cross country skiing, and snow shoeing to name a few.
 Whatever your interest, our beautiful surroundings offer a unique get-away right here in Erie!

-The Greenway Trail connects a series of land parcels, with Asbury Nature Center and Walnut Creek Middle School anchoring each end.
+The Greenway Trail connects a series of land parcels, with the Andrew J. Conner Nature Center at Asbury Woods and Walnut Creek Middle School anchoring each end.
 Thanks to the Greenway trail system, one can walk from Asbury Woods Nature Center to Brown’s Farm and back.

 One of the most popular Greenway Trail highlights is access to Walnut Creek at the scenic steel walking bridge that spans the Creek.

-The Greenway is operated as a cooperative venture between the Asbury Woods Partnership, Inc., the Millcreek School District, Millcreek Township and Mercyhurst College.
+The Greenway is operated as a cooperative venture between Asbury Woods, the Millcreek School District, Millcreek Township and Mercyhurst College.
 Asbury Woods Nature Center manages and maintains the Greenway Trail system – with the help of many dedicated volunteers and donors.

 A wide diversity of plant and animal life can be found along our 1/3 mile accessible Boardwalk Trail, located just behind the Nature Center.
 Trail features include mature woods, access to a quiet gazebo and a wetland deck where visitors can see summer dragonflies, turtles, ducks and more.

 In winter, snowshoes and cross-country skis are available for rent at Asbury Woods.
-A great way to stay in shape, visitors of all ages may rent this equipment for use on our 205 acre property during the Center’s regular business hours.
+A great way embrace Erie's winters, visitors of all ages may rent this equipment for use on our 205 acre property during the Nature Center’s regular business hours.